hmc-cs111-fall2015/project-pitch/pitch.md

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-1. The programmer will likely not want every implementation detail to leak into the flowcharts, so there should be some way to indicate what _should_ appear on the flowcharts.
+1. The programmer might not want every implementation detail to leak into the flowcharts, so there should be some way to indicate what _should_ appear on the flowcharts.